AskAladdin, Egypt Travel Guide To All Cities Of Egypt!

 This tiny islet in turquoise blue waters houses a castle which is well-preserved and is of Salah ad-Din.
 The boat that can take you to these island runs only from the Salah ad-Din Hotel and a return ticket can be obtained from the hotel reception.
 For the ticket to the fortress, you can buy it only after reaching the island and after landing.

-Still other places of tourist interest, which must be visited when planning a trip to Sinai, include the Feiran Oasis, and Na’ama Bay, which are among the major tourist attractions at Sinai.
+Still, other places of tourist interest, which must be visited when planning a trip to Sinai, include the Feiran Oasis, and Na’ama Bay, which are among the major tourist attractions at Sinai.

 Things to do at Sinai

-Sinai Peninsula has since thousands of years been a popular place for religious pilgrimages.
+Sinai Peninsula has for thousands of years been a popular place for religious pilgrimages.
 Even being a tourist spot since ancient times, the same has seen a considerable change during last few decades due to the flocking of outnumbering tourists here due to scuba diving and other activities.
 The diving culture has led to the emergence of a completely new growth era for Sinai.

-Visiting Sinai can help any tourist now enjoy a number of activities including water sports like diving, swimming, snorkeling, sailing, wind surfing, paddle boating, water-skiing, jet skiing, fishing and more.
+Visiting Sinai can help any tourist now enjoy a number of activities including water sports like diving, swimming, snorkeling, sailing, windsurfing, paddle boating, water-skiing, jet skiing, fishing and more.
 Also, the terrestrial activities here can be enjoyed thoroughly including horse riding, camel trekking, jeep trekking and more.
 A safari trip can be an adventurous experience for everyone on-board.
-Bird-watchers can specially get a treat with the amazing variety seen here.
+Bird-watchers can especially get a treat with the amazing variety seen here.
 The games and sports are also organized by the many hotels and sports centers including bowling, aerobics, tennis, bicycling and golf to keep the enjoyment spirit going always.